cirosantilli/cirosantilli.github.io/elf-hello-world.md

 -   10 8: `st_name` = `01000000` = character 1 in the `.strtab`, which until the following `\0` makes `hello_world.asm`

-    This piece of information file may be used by the linker to decide on which segment sections go.
+    This piece of information file may be used by the linker to decide on which segment sections go: e.g. in `ld` linker script we write:

+        segment_name :
+        {
+            file(section)
+        }

+    to pick a section from a given file.

+    Most of the time however, we will just dump all sections with a given name together with:

+        segment_name :
+        {
+            *(section)
+        }

 -   10 12: `st_info` = `04`